 Think of Tenerife as north and south

 It is a good idea to think of the island as two halves, north and south.
 This way, you can plan to spend a few days doing the north of the island before venturing into the south or vice versa.
-This ensures that you spend less time travelling and more time enjoying.
+This ensures that you spend less time travelling and more time enjoying yourself.

 Most of the exuberant activities are in the south of the island while the north of the island has extraordinary places to savour.